Education.Research.Advocacy

 • Ian Zenlea (Trillium Health Partners)

-Administrative and research support are provided by Samantha Davies (University of Alberta), Dawn Hatanaka (Obesity Canada), and Nicole Pearce (Obesity Canada).
+Administrative and research support are provided by Samantha Davies (University of Alberta), Nicole Pearce (Obesity Canada) and Dawn Hatanaka.

 Over recent months, we’ve been in touch with representatives from numerous national and provincial organizations to (a) inform them of our ongoing work to update the CPGs and (2) explore opportunities for potential collaboration and information sharing.
 These groups include: Alberta Health Services, Canadian Association of Bariatric Physicians and Surgeons, Canadian Association of Occupational Therapists, Canadian Paediatric Society, Canadian Psychological Association, Canadian Society of Endocrinology & Metabolism, Canadian Society for Exercise Physiology, College of Family Physicians of Canada, Childhood Obesity Foundation, Diabetes Canada, Dietitians of Canada, Heart & Stroke Foundation of Canada, Pediatricians Alliance of Ontario, and Public Health Agency of Canada.